-- >>> In 2020, the Utah State Board of Education updated the state's Early Learning Standards: Ages 3-5.
-This update marks the first update since 2013.
-The new standards are now available to use for the pilot year 2020-2021 and will be fully implemented in the 2021-2022 school year. - Utah has identified five foundational high-leverage practices as statewide focal areas.
+- >>> In 2021, the Utah State Board of Education engaged in updating the state's K-6 Social Studies and PreK-12 English Language Arts Standards.
+The revised standards are still in development and expected to be released in 2022.
+Full implementation of the new standards will be in the 2023-2024 school year. - Utah has identified five foundational high-leverage practices as statewide focal areas.
 High-leverage practices are frequently occurring, educational practices that all educators should know how to do.
 These practices are evidence based, meaning that they reflect effective methods that when successfully implemented can improve results for each learner.
 Utah's five high-leverage practices are: - 1.
 Use student assessment data, analyze instructional practices, and make necessary adjustments in collaboration with professionals to improve student outcomes. - 2.
 Use strategies to promote active student engagement. - 3.
 Systematically design instruction toward a specific learning goal including the use of explicit instruction and scaffolded supports. - 4.
 Provide positive / constructive feedback to guide students' learning and behavior. - 5.
-Establish a consistent, organized, and respectful learning environment. - Despite the COVID-19 pandemic, the graduation rate for students who are CTE concentrators increased from 95% in the 2018-2019 school year to 96% in the 2019-2020 school year.
-Career and Technical Education concentrators continue to graduate at higher rates compared to the overall student population.
-For the 2020 cohort, Utah's statewide graduation rate was 88.2%.
+Establish a consistent, organized, and respectful learning environment. - Despite the COVID-19 pandemic, the graduation rate for students who are CTE concentrators 96% in the 2020-2021 school year.
+Career anvd Technical Education concentrators continue to graduate at higher rates compared to the overall student population.
+For the 2020 cohort, Utah's statewide graduation rate was 88.1%.